An effective social media strategy is an essential part of any restaurant’s marketing toolkit.

 In order to talk effectively to your audience on social media, you need to define your target market.
 If you try to appeal to everyone by producing generic content, your brand message will be bland and confusing, and no one will feel particularly excited about your restaurant.
 Knowing who your ideal customers are will help you tailor your content, tone and visual style to appeal to them.

 Think of your audience in terms of age, lifestyle, interests, and values to start with.
-The clearer the picture you draw, the easier it will be to build an effective social media strategy that reaches the right people.
+The clearer the picture you draw, the easier it will be to build effective social media statistics that reaches the right people.
 Do you want to appeal to families with young children, students, the older generation, or customers with special diets, for example?

 When you have a clear idea of who your ideal customers are, use it to plan your posts.
 What type of content are they interested in?
 What values matter to them?
 Which platforms do they use the most?
 What kind of humour appeals to them?
 If you’re based near a university campus and want to draw the student lunch crowd, you’ll probably want to include photos featuring students, and maybe roll out some student-only deals.